Conjugal visit: Australia

+Belgium

+According to the European Union Agency for Fundamental Rights (FRA), in Belgium "according to the law, conjugal visits are possible, subject to the exceptions provided for by law, at least once a month for a minimum of two hours."

 Brazil

 In Brazil, male prisoners are eligible to be granted conjugal visits for both heterosexual and homosexual relationships, while women's conjugal visits are tightly regulated, if granted at all.

 Canada

 In Canada, all inmates in federal correctional facilities, with the exception of those on disciplinary restrictions or at risk for family violence, are permitted "private family visits" of up to 72 hours' duration once every two months.
 Eligible visitors, who may not themselves be prison inmates, are: spouse, or common-law partner of at least six months; children; parents; foster parents; siblings; grandparents; and "persons with whom, in the opinion of the institutional head, the inmate has a close familial bond".
 Food is provided by the institution but paid for by the inmates and visitors, who are also responsible for cleaning the unit after the visit.
 Prison staff have regular contact with the inmate and visitors during a visit.